thoughtbot/backbone-support/README.md

 parent view.

 `CompositeView` maintains an array of its immediate children as `this.children`.
-With this reference in place, a parent view's `leave()` method can invoke `leave()` on its children, ensuring that an entire tree of composed views is cleaned up properly.
+Using this reference, a parent view's `leave()` method will invoke `leave()` on all its children, ensuring that an entire tree of composed views is cleaned up properly.

 For child views that can dismiss themselves, such as dialog boxes, children maintain a back-reference at `this.parent`.
 This is used to reach up and call